Skip to main content

 Censorship measurement data analysis, harms associated with generative AI, and availability of Computer Security research artifacts

 Anna is currently in her final year of her PhD.
-She grew up in Albuquerque, New Mexico, before venturing off to college where she earned a B.S. in Computer Science at Harding University.
-After completing her undergraduate studies, Anna’s passion for service and exploration led her to join the Peace Corp, where she spent two impactful years as a Mathematics teacher in Ghana.
-Upon her return, Anna wanted to pursue a graduate degree which brought her to the Florida Institute of Cybersecurity Research (FICS) at the University of Florida.
+She grew up in Albuquerque, New Mexico, before venturing off to college, where she earned a B.S. in Computer Science at Harding University.
+After completing her undergraduate studies, Anna’s passion for service and exploration led her to join the Peace Corps, where she spent two impactful years as a Mathematics teacher in Ghana.
+Upon her return, Anna wanted to pursue a graduate degree, which brought her to the Florida Institute of Cybersecurity Research (FICS) at the University of Florida.

 Kevin Childs